 Achieving “balance in life” isn’t about getting a 50/50 balance between “work” and “life”.
 You play many more than just 2 roles in life.
 You should devote time to all the roles you play: Individual, Father, Husband, Friend, Employee, Homeowner, Artist, World Traveler, Adventurer, etc…

-You should Identify all the roles you play in your life that you would like to devote more time to.
+Identify all the roles you play in your life that you would like to devote more time to.
 Ideally you should have somewhere between 4 -8 roles identified.
-Each week you will make an effort to spend a little bit of time in each role.
+Each week you should make an effort to spend a little bit of time in each role.

 - Father / Husband